 The second step is forecasting your future needs.
 This requires you to look at upcoming projects and predict the types of skills and the number of workers you’ll need.

 Thirdly, you need to conduct a gap analysis.
-This involves comparing your current workforce with your future needs to identify any discrepancies.
+This involves comparing your current workforce with future needs to identify discrepancies.
 Do you have enough workers with the right skills to meet your future demand?
 If not, where are the gaps?

 Challenges in workforce planning for specialty trades